dchan3/yubigen/README.md

 ## Description of Implementation
 YUBIGEN makes use of the [`resize`](http://aheckmann.github.io/gm/docs.html#resize) and [`crop`](http://aheckmann.github.io/gm/docs.html#crop) functions found in `gm` to resize and crop images according to specified parameters, respectively passed into the `resizeParams` and `cropParams` fields in the second parameter object in arrays.
 The third parameter is passed a callback which handles the resulting buffer in the specified manner.

-YUBIGEN also has a way to predict the format of the input, as well as a function to output to a specified file without needing to specify a callback.
+YUBIGEN also has a way to predict the format of the input, as well as a function to output to a specified file and to upload to an AWS S3 Bucket.
 Format-specific functions have been made available as well.

 ## Methods
-### `yubigen.fromURL(url, paramObj, callback)`
+### `yubigen.fromUrl(url, paramObj, callback)`
 Manipulates image given URL
 ### `yubigen.fromFile(path, paramObj, callback)`
 Manipulates image from file given path